plyn85/First-Milestone-Project/README.md

  via Images of videos linked to a modal with each video.
   The goal here is to provide the user with a view of the type of training the gym provides.
 Next the gyms facilities are shown with a gallery of rooms which changes to a modal carousel when an image is clicked.
 The results section has  an example of what a customer could hope to achieve upon joining the gym am taking part in a 12 week program.

+### Social Links
+Social link where added to the back of the trainer cards, the training section modals and the footer all link to relevant social media accounts.

 ## Existing Features
 - Navigation bar- Allows the user to easily navigate the website sections.